ArbeitBot/ArbeitBot/readme.md

 * *(Optional)* `ARBEIT_BOT_PRODUCTION_URL` – url of your production server for flightplan (if you use flightplan)

 ### How to get ssl certificate and key
-Fortunatelly, Telegram webhooks support self-signed SSL certificates.
+Fortunately, Telegram webhooks support self-signed SSL certificates.
 You can use this command on server to create self-signed ssl key that can be accepted by Telegram servers:

 `openssl req -newkey rsa:2048 -sha256 -nodes -keyout key.key -x509 -days 365 -out crt.pem -subj "/C=US/ST=New York/L=Brooklyn/O=Arbeit_bot/CN={DOMAIN}"`